rethinkdb/rethinkdb-rs/api/javascript/transformations/order_by.md

 r.table('marvel').orderBy('enemiesVanquished', 'damselsSaved').run(conn, callback)
 ```

 __Example:__ Indexes can be used to perform more efficient orderings.
-Notice that the index ordering always has highes precedence.
+Notice that the index ordering always has highest precedence.
 Thus the following example is equivalent to the one above.

 ```js
 r.table('marvel').orderBy('damselsSaved', {index: 'enemiesVanquished'}).run(conn, callback)